Securities Association of China

+The SAC is one of three major membership organizations under the CSRC, together with the China Futures Association (CFA) and Asset Management Association of China (ACAM).

 History

 Since established on August 28, 1991, SAC has earnestly enforced its Articles of Association and acted according to the principles of "Legitimate, Supervision, Self-regulation and Normalization".

 Under the supervision and direction of CSRC, SAC relies on its members to discharge its 3 major functions: "Self-regulation, Bridging and Service".

 Board of directors

-The Board of Directors is the executive body.
+The board of directors is the executive body.
 SAC operates under the Chairman Responsibility System.
-On 22 January 2007, Mr. Huang Xiangping was elected as the Chairman in the fourth Member General Meeting.
+On 22 January 2007, Mr. Huang Xiangping was elected as the chairman in the fourth Member General Meeting.

 By May 1, 2007, SAC has 299 members in total, including: